 DANBURY, Conn.
-(WTNH) – It’s an animated approach to tackling end of life care, softening the edges of a tough topic.“Every story in the animation of the commercials are actual stories of families we’ve cared for,” explains Cynthia Roy, who heads up Regional Hospice and Palliative Care in Danbury.She says, “I think what people don’t realize when people are dying that it’s about living until you die.
+(WTNH) – It’s an animated approach to tackling end of life care, softening the edges of a tough topic.“Every story in the animation of the commercials are actual stories of families we’ve cared for,” explains Cynthia Roy, who heads up Regional Hospice in Danbury.She says, “I think what people don’t realize when people are dying that it’s about living until you die.
 It’s not about dying.
 So for patients who are here or at home who are in hospice care, it’s about having the best moments they can during the time that they have left.”
 This Center for Comfort Care and Healing paints a home-like, sun-filled setting as families prepare to say goodbye to a loved one.

 “I think what people don’t realize,” says Roy, “is that hospice is a supportive service that can help people, be a family, regardless of what’s happening.”

 “This is the first time I’ve been in this room since she died last November.”